GoogleCloudPlatform/iam-federation-tools/doc/site/sources/docs/token-service-authenticate-clients-mtls.md

         Replace the following:

-        *   `CERT_HASH`: the certificate hash of a certificate in your personal certificate store.
+        *   `CERT_HASH`: the certificate thumbprint of a certificate in your personal certificate store.
         *   `PUBLIC_FQDN`: the public FQDN of the load balancer